 Pom Pom Camp

-Pom Pom Camp, Located in a private concession on the Delta’s Pom Pom Island, this camp borders Moremi.
+Located in a private concession on the Okavango Delta’s Pom Pom Island, Pom Pom Camp borders Moremi.
 Among its other resident wildlife, leopard sightings come in high volumes from Pom Pom guests.

 Pom Pom has a family tent and accepts children over eight years of age.
-It was actually the first camp in Botswana that Elizabeth visited as a child.
+It was actually the first camp in Botswana that Extraordinary Journeys co-founder Elizabeth Gordon visited as a child.